Published May 5, 2025

-Microsoft Outlook for iOS/Android will soon allow users to copy and paste non-linked attachments directly without saving them to the device or cloud.
-This feature will roll out globally from mid-May 2025 to early June 2025.
+Microsoft Outlook for iOS/Android will soon allow users to copy and paste non-linked attachments directly without saving to device or cloud storage.
+This feature will roll out from mid-June 2025 to early July 2025.
 No admin action is required, but user notification and documentation updates are recommended.

 Coming soon for Microsoft Outlook for iOS and Android apps: Customers will be able to copy and paste attachments that are not links without having to save to device or cloud storage.